 The participants will be looking for a cool and cloudy day, with a light breeze to make for the best running conditions.

-The first wave of runners will start at 9.30, with two subsequent waves starting ten minutes apart.
+The first wave of runners will start at 9:30, with two subsequent waves starting ten minutes apart.
 The Family Mile will then start at 13:30.

 Back to the events calendar.

 The 10 mile race starts in Holyrood Park and takes runners past some of the city's most famous landmarks such as the Scott Monument, the Royal Mile and Edinburgh Castle.
-Competitors will then have to race up and over the side of Arthur's Seat where they will be rewarded with beautiful views over Edinburgh, before running down towards the finish line in Holyrood Park.
+Competitors will then race up and over the side of Arthur's Seat where they will be rewarded with beautiful views over Edinburgh, before running down towards the finish line in Holyrood Park.

 Whether you are planning to take part in the race or lining the streets to cheer on the runners, check the Edinburgh weather forecast before setting off.

 For further information about the event, visit the Great Edinburgh Run website.

 If you're looking for content for your own website, take a look at our weather widget.